-volatility with a significantly more concentrated portfolio like a traditional buyout or venture fund.
-The demand for increased alternative exposure is real and should serve as an enormous growth area for secondaries private equity in the years to come."
 Mutual funds and ETFs will almost certainly play a key role in allowing mass affluent investors to access private markets either directly or via their advisors, but they may assume other forms as well.
 Offering steady flows and sticky assets, 401(k) plans are a plum prize for any manager targeting the retail market.
 As a heavily intermediated market, retirement plans will expect products to be adapted to their needs rather than the other way around.
 As a result, private market strategies may need to be packaged in CITs and embedded in target date funds (TDF) to succeed.

-Is there a role for decentralised finance?
+Is there a role for decentralized finance?

 Exchanges or marketplaces for private equity and debt are relatively new concepts that rely heavily on technology for successful implementation.
-Still, they are modelled on well-established models for securities exchanges that date back centuries.
-More On-chain securitisation aims to revolutionise how private markets are traded.

-radical disruption could be around the corner, as a rapidly growing blockchain-based ecosystem awaits to facilitate trading and investing in a novel way.
+Still, they are modeled on well-established models for securities exchanges that date back centuries.
+More radical disruption could be around the corner, as a rapidly growing blockchain-based ecosystem awaits to facilitate trading and investing in a novel way.

+On-chain securitization aims to revolutionize how private markets are traded.

 Distributed ledger technology offers the promise of doing things very differently than the past.
-Even as many remain fixated on the gyrations of cryptocurrency prices, Ethereum-based decentralised finance-colloquially known as DeFi-is quietly flourishing.
+Even as many remain fixated on the gyrations of cryptocurrency prices, Ethereum-based decentralized finance-colloquially known as DeFi-is quietly flourishing.
 Tokens and protocols have mushroomed, thanks in no small part to the built-in security and simplicity allowed by embedded smart contracts.
-Most of this ecosystem is entirely digital and linking it to real-world assets via tokenisation is still a small part of the overall picture.
+Most of this ecosystem is entirely digital and linking it to real-world assets via tokenization is still a small part of the overall picture.
 It is not even clear that existing DeFi protocols will ultimately survive.
 In the meantime, however, they are collectively demonstrating an effective proof of concept.
 Existing users or boosters of DeFi may be bullish on this model, but the private market managers and investors in our survey are more circumspect.
-Only 14% of managers expect tokenised assets to be traded in any meaningful way using distributed ledger technology within the next five years (Figure 13).
+Only 14% of managers expect tokenized assets to be traded in any meaningful way using distributed ledger technology within the next five years (Figure 13).
 Investors are more optimistic than managers, but most expect it to remain a fringe activity.

 Will it ever amount to more?
-Thanks to multi-million-dollar sums being paid for sometimes questionable digital artwork, everyone is now familiar with non-fungible tokens (NFTs).
+Thanks to multi-milliondollar sums being paid for sometimes questionable digital artwork, everyone is now familiar with nonfungible tokens (NFTs).
 Less commonly known is the fact that NFTs can be linked to physical assets such as oil paintings.
-This simple idea shines a light on a parallel ecosystem that has largely gone unheralded, where on-chain securitisation aims to revolutionise how private markets are traded.
-Tokeny, which claims to be "driving liquidity in private markets," confidently states that any financial asset can be tokenised.
-The company articulates use cases for private equity, debt, and real estate while promoting their platform as a way to "issue, manage, and transfer private market securities on a hyper-efficient infrastructure."
-The jury is still out on the near-term prospects of DeFi and tokenisation, but given the potential for radical disruption, managers and investors will want to monitor developments in this area.
+This simple idea shines a light on a parallel ecosystem that has largely gone unheralded, where on-chain securitization aims to revolutionize how private markets are traded.
+Tokeny, which claims to be "driving liquidity in private markets," confidently states that any financial asset can be tokenized.
+The company articulates use cases for private equity, debt, and real estate while promoting their platform as a way to "issue, manage, and transfer private market securities on a hyper-efficient infrastructure."17 The jury is still out on the near-term prospects of DeFi and tokenization, but given the potential for radical disruption, managers and investors will want to monitor developments in this area.

 FIGURE 13.
-What is your view on the trading of tokenised assets using distributed ledger technology? % of those surveyed
+What is your view on the trading of tokenized assets using distributed ledger technology?

-Source: 2020 SEI Private Market Liquidity Survey HOW CAN ASSET MANAGERS ADAPT?
+HOW CAN ASSET MANAGERS ADAPT?